Thepowerofagod/Madara/README.md

-so it's not coming from a malicious file, our payload or backdoor is actually running through the explorer.
+so it's not coming from a malicious file, our payload or backdoor is actually running through the explorer. now if you see firefox or chrome, you can migrate to that process, and especially that you're connecting through port 8080, or you can use 80, then it's gonna look even less suspicious because 80 and 8080 are the ports used by web servers, so it's very natural or very normal to have a connection on port 80 or 8080.
 ![Screenshot 2021-09-06 at 10 10 12](https://user-images.githubusercontent.com/87951795/132183266-8e52a127-d586-49b7-a7cd-f134cd370417.png)

 ## Beef